 - Bracket-filling Roth conversions between 67 and 73.
 Converting enough each year to fill the 22% or 24% bracket without spilling into the next one gives six years of disciplined action that can shrink the traditional balance by hundreds of thousands, lowering every future RMD permanently.
 With the 10-year Treasury near 4%, conversions also lock in today’s rates against future bracket creep.

-- Qualified Charitable Distributions after 70.5.
+- Qualified Charitable Distributions after 70½.
 A QCD sends IRA dollars directly to a qualified charity, counts toward the RMD, and never enters AGI.
 The 2026 QCD limit is $111,000 per person, up from $108,000 in 2025.
 One important caveat: QCDs apply only to traditional IRAs, not directly to a 401(k).
 A retiree with funds in a 401(k) who wants to use this strategy should first roll the balance into a traditional IRA.
-For charitably inclined retirees, this is the cleanest RMD offset the tax code allows, and it became even more valuable under the One Big Beautiful Bill Act because a QCD bypasses the new 0.5% AGI floor that now limits ordinary itemized charitable deductions.
+The OBBBA made QCDs even more powerful starting in 2026.
+Non-itemizers can now deduct up to $1,000 in cash charitable gifts, but that cap is modest.
+Itemizers face a new 0.5% AGI floor on donations and a cap limiting deduction value to 35 cents on the dollar.
+A QCD sidesteps both restrictions entirely because it is an income exclusion, not a deduction.
+For charitably inclined retirees, it remains the cleanest RMD offset the tax code allows.

 - A Qualified Longevity Annuity Contract.
-A QLAC lets you carve up to $210,000 of a 401(k) or IRA balance out of the RMD calculation entirely, deferring income to as late as age 85.
-It shrinks the divisor problem and hedges longevity risk in a single move.
+A QLAC lets a retiree carve up to $210,000 of a 401(k) or IRA balance out of the RMD calculation entirely, deferring income to as late as age 85.
+SECURE 2.0 simplified the rules by eliminating the old 25% limit and replacing it with a flat dollar cap that adjusts for inflation.
+The result is a product that shrinks the divisor problem and hedges longevity risk at the same time.

 What to Do This Quarter